JasperQw/FOP-Assignment/Kalok/README.txt

 //
 12.simplified3importantall.txt
+-> simplified version of 11.jobssubmitted&allocated&completedfull.txt, where consist of JobId and numbers of allocate OR completed OR submitted

+//
+13.simplified3importantAND.txt
--> simplified version of 11.jobssubmitted&allocated&completedfull.txt, where consist of JobId and numbers of allocate,completed,submitted
+-> simplified version of 11.jobssubmitted&allocated&completedfull.txt, where consist of JobId and numbers of allocate AND completed AND submitted